seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 the whirlpool of *saṁsāra* comes to an end.

 This, then, seems to be the most plausible conclusion.
-According to the interpretation we have adopted, in the *MahāHatthipadopamasutta* of the *Majjhima Nikāya* Venerable *Sāriputta* brings out as a quotation a certain statement of the Buddha on *paṭicca samuppāda*.
+According to the interpretation we have adopted, in the *Mahāhatthipadopamasutta* of the *Majjhima Nikāya* Venerable Sāriputta brings out as a quotation a certain statement of the Buddha on *paṭicca samuppāda*.
 It runs:

 > *Yo paṭiccasamuppādaṁ passati so dhammaṁ passati; yo dhammaṁ passati so